lyoungblood/realtime-web-analytics-workshop/README.md

 ## Introduction

-Knowing what users are doing on your web sites in real-time gives you insights you can act on without having to wait for delayed batch processing of clickstream data.
+Knowing what users are doing on your web sites in realtime gives you insights you can act on without having to wait for delayed batch processing of clickstream data.
 There are many use cases for evaluating web traffic analytics in realtime.
 Watching the immediate impact to user behavior after new releases, detecting and responding to anomalies, situational awareness, and evaluating trends are all benefits of having realtime web site analytics.

 In this workshop we will build a cost optimized platform to capture web beacon traffic, analyze the traffic for interesting metrics, and display it on a customized dashboard.